nobleo/rviz_satellite/README.md

 - `Draw Under` will cause the map to be displayed below all other geometry.
 - `Zoom` is the zoom level of the map.
 Recommended values are 16-19, as anything smaller is _very_ low resolution.
 22 is the current max.
 - `Blocks` number of adjacent blocks to load. rviz_satellite will load the central block, and this many blocks around the center.
 8 is the current max.
-- `Frame Convention` is the convention for X/Y axes of the map.
-The default is maps XYZ to ENU, which is the default convention for libGeographic and [ROS](www.ros.org/reps/rep-0103.html).

 ## Support and Contributions